Health Research Council of New Zealand: Activities

 The Council awards the Liley Medal annually for recent research which has made an outstanding contribution to the health and medical sciences.
 The Council also awards the Beaven Medal annually for excellence in translational health research.
+The HRC also awards the Te Tohu Rapuora Medal for demonstrated leadership, excellence, and contribution to advancing Māori health and/or knowledge.

 Before the establishment of the HRC, medical research in New Zealand was mostly overseen by the Medical Research Council of New Zealand (MRCNZ; 1937–1990).
 Jim Hodge was the director of the MRCNZ from 1972 to 1991.